raoulbia-ai/gpt-meeting-assistant-electron/README.md

    - Navigate to the original repository and open a pull request.

+## Environment and Compatibility

+The OpenAI Virtual Teleprompter has been developed and tested specifically for the following environment:

+- **Operating System**: Linux Mint
+- **Microphone**: Configured for Logitech Yeti Blue microphone
+- **Platform**: Not cross-platform (currently Linux-specific)

+### Important Notes:

+1. **Linux Compatibility**: The application is currently optimized for Linux Mint and may not function correctly on other operating systems without modifications.

+2. **Microphone Configuration**: While the software is configured for the Logitech Yeti Blue microphone, it may work with other high-quality microphones.
+However, optimal performance is not guaranteed with other models.

+3. **Dual Microphone Setup for Virtual Meetings**: When using the Teleprompter during virtual meetings, you must use two separate microphones:
+   - One dedicated to the Teleprompter application (preferably the Logitech Yeti Blue)
+   - Another for your meeting audio (e.g., your webcam's built-in microphone)

+4. **Performance Considerations**: The application's performance may vary depending on your system specifications and the quality of your audio input.

+5. **Future Development**: While currently Linux-specific, future versions may aim for cross-platform compatibility.
+Contributions towards this goal are welcome!

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

-- **OpenAI**: For providing the API that powers the assistant.
+- **OpenAI**: For providing the powerful API that drives our intelligent teleprompter.
-- **Electron**: For enabling the cross-platform desktop application.
+- **Electron**: For the framework that enables our desktop application interface.
+- **PyAudio**: For reliable audio input processing in Python.
-- **Contributors**: Thanks to everyone who has contributed to this project.
+- **Contributors**: A heartfelt thanks to all who have contributed to this project.
-- **Community**: For the support and feedback.
+- **Community**: For the ongoing support, feedback, and inspiration.

 ---

-*Feel free to open an issue if you have questions or need assistance!*
+*We welcome your questions, feedback, and contributions!
+Feel free to open an issue if you need assistance or have suggestions for improvement.*

 ---

-If you have any other files or information you'd like to include or if there are specific sections you'd like to expand upon, please let me know, and I'll update the README accordingly.
+For any additional information or specific sections you'd like to expand upon, please don't hesitate to ask.
+We're committed to making this README as informative and helpful as possible.